FrederikTobner/JANUS/Documentation/Implementation/BMUnit-Testing.md

 ## Overview

-**BMUnit** (Bare Metal Unit) is TinyOS's in-kernel testing framework, inspired by Linux kernel's KUnit but adapted for bare metal x86-64 development.
+**BMUnit** (Bare Metal Unit) is TinyOS's in-kernel testing framework, inspired by Linux kernel's KUnit but adapted for our needs, that we plan to implement as part of TinyOS.

 **Design Philosophy:**